Web design · SEO & SEA · Branding

 Further information can be found in Google’s privacy policy: https://policies.google.com/technologies/ads?hl=de.

-For audience creation, we use, among other things, Google Ads Remarketing customer matching.
-In this process, we transmit certain customer data (e.g., email addresses) from our customer lists to Google.
-If the respective customers are Google users and logged into their Google account, they will be shown suitable advertising messages within the Google network (e.g., on YouTube, Gmail, or in the search engine).
+Among other things, we use Google Ads Remarketing customer matching to create target groups.
+Here we transfer certain customer data (e.g. email addresses) from our customer lists to Google.
+If the customers in question are Google users and are logged into their Google account account, they are shown suitable advertising messages within the Google network (e.g. on YouTube, Gmail or in the search engine). are displayed.

 This website uses Google Conversion Tracking.
-The provider is Google Ireland Limited (‘Google’), Gordon House, Barrow Street, Dublin 4, Ireland.
-With the help of Google Conversion Tracking, Google and we can recognize whether the user has performed certain actions.
+The provider is Google Ireland Limited („Google“), Gordon House, Barrow Street, Dublin 4, Ireland.
+With the help of Google conversion tracking, Google and we can recognise whether the user has carried out certain actions.

 More information: https://policies.google.com/privacy?hl=en.

-This website embeds videos from the website YouTube.
-The operator of the website is Google Ireland Limited (‘Google’), Gordon House, Barrow Street, Dublin 4, Ireland.
+This website embeds videos from the YouTube website.
+The operator of the website is Google Ireland Limited („Google“), Gordon House, Barrow Street, Dublin 4, Ireland.

-When you visit one of our web pages on which YouTube is embedded, a connection to the YouTube servers is established.
-In doing so, the YouTube server is informed which of our pages you have visited.
+When you visit one of our web pages with embedded YouTube content, a connection is established with YouTube's servers.
+This informs the YouTube server which of our pages you have visited.

 Further information: https://policies.google.com/privacy?hl=en.

-This website uses so-called Google Fonts provided by Google to ensure the uniform display of fonts.
+This site uses so-called Google Fonts, provided by Google, for uniform display of fonts.
 The Google Fonts are installed locally.
-No connection to Google servers is established in this process.
+No connection is made to Google servers.

 Further information on Google Fonts: https://developers.google.com/fonts/faq.

-This website uses Font Awesome for the uniform display of fonts.
+This site uses Font Awesome for the standardised display of fonts.
 Font Awesome is installed locally.
-No connection to servers of Fonticons, Inc. is established in this process.
+There is no connection to Fonticons, Inc. servers.

 Privacy policy https://fontawesome.com/privacy.

-We use “Google reCAPTCHA” (hereinafter referred to as “reCAPTCHA”) on this website.
-The provider is Google Ireland Limited (“Google”), Gordon House, Barrow Street, Dublin 4, Ireland.
+We use „Google reCAPTCHA“ (hereinafter „reCAPTCHA“) on this website.
+The provider is Google Ireland Limited („Google“), Gordon House, Barrow Street, Dublin 4, Ireland.

 Further information: https://policies.google.com/privacy?hl=en and https://policies.google.com/terms?hl=en.

-We use Cloudflare Turnstile (hereinafter ‘Turnstile’) on this website.
-The provider is Cloudflare Inc., 101 Townsend St., San Francisco, CA 94107, USA (hereinafter ‘Cloudflare’).
+We use Cloudflare Turnstile (hereinafter referred to as „Turnstile“) on this website.
+The provider is Cloudflare Inc., 101 Townsend St., San Francisco, CA 94107, USA (hereinafter referred to as „Cloudflare“).

 DPF Information: https://www.dataprivacyframework.gov/participant/5666.

 We have integrated Wordfence on this website.
-The provider is Defiant Inc., 800 5th Ave Ste 4100, Seattle, WA 98104, USA (hereinafter ‘Wordfence’).
-Wordfence is used to protect our website from unauthorized access or malicious cyberattacks.
+The provider is Defiant Inc, 800 5th Ave Ste 4100, Seattle, WA 98104, USA (hereinafter referred to as „Wordfence“).
+Wordfence serves to protect our website from unwanted access or malicious cyberattacks.

 Details: https://www.wordfence.com/help/general-data-protection-regulation/ .

-We offer you the opportunity to apply to us (e.g., by email, by post, or via an online application form).
-Below, we inform you about the scope, purpose, and use of the personal data collected as part of the application process.
+We offer you the opportunity to apply to us (e.g. by e-mail, post or online application form).
+In the following, we inform you about the scope, purpose and use of your personal data collected as part of the application process. personal data collected during the application process.

-If you send us an application, we will process the associated personal data (e.g., contact and communication data, application documents, notes taken during interviews, etc.) to the extent necessary to decide on the establishment of an employment relationship.
+If you send us an application, we will process your associated personal data (e.g. contact and communication data, application documents communication data, application documents, notes taken during job interviews, etc.), insofar as this is necessary for the decision on the establishment of an employment relationship.

-Your personal data will be shared within our company only with individuals who are involved in processing your application.
+Your personal data will only be shared within our company with individuals involved in processing your application.

-If the application is successful, the data you have submitted will be stored in our data processing systems on the basis of Section 26 BDSG and Art.
+If the application is successful, the data submitted by you will be stored on the basis of § 26 BDSG and Art.
 6 para.
-1 lit. b GDPR for the purpose of carrying out the employment relationship.
+1 lit. b GDPR stored in our data processing systems for the purpose of implementing the employment relationship.

-If we are unable to offer you a position, if you decline a job offer, or if you withdraw your application, we reserve the right to retain the data you have submitted on the basis of our legitimate interests (Art.
+If we are unable to make you a job offer, you reject a job offer or withdraw your application, we reserve the right to the right to retain the data you have submitted on the basis of our legitimate interests (Art.
 6 para.
-1 lit. f GDPR) for up to 6 months after the end of the application process (rejection or withdrawal of the application).
-After this period, the data will be deleted and the physical application documents will be destroyed.
+1 lit. f GDPR) for up to 6 months from the end of the application process (rejection or withdrawal of the application).
+The data will then be deleted and the physical application documents destroyed.

-The retention serves, in particular, as evidence in the event of a legal dispute.
-If it is apparent that the data will be required after the expiry of the 6-month period (e.g., due to a pending or imminent legal dispute), deletion will only take place once the purpose for further retention no longer applies.
+The storage serves in particular as evidence in the event of a legal dispute.
+If it is evident that the data will be required after the 6-month period (e.g. due to an impending or pending legal dispute), the data will only be deleted when the purpose for further storage no longer applies, when the purpose for further storage no longer applies.

-Inclusion in the applicant pool takes place exclusively on the basis of your explicit consent (Art.
+Inclusion in the applicant pool is based exclusively on your express consent (Art.
 6 para.
 1 lit. a GDPR).
-Providing consent is voluntary and is not related to the ongoing application process.
-The data subject may withdraw their consent at any time.
+Giving consent is voluntary and is not related to the current application process.
+The data subject can withdraw their consent revoked at any time.

-In this case, the data from the applicant pool will be permanently deleted unless there are statutory retention obligations.
-The data from the applicant pool will be permanently deleted no later than two years after consent has been granted.
+In this case, the data from the applicant pool will be irrevocably deleted, provided there are no legal grounds for retention.
+The data from the applicant pool will be irrevocably deleted no later than two years after consent has been granted.

 from